Ya-hwon/Wizard101DanceGameScript/README.md

 Now just start a game and it should automatically complete.

-Exit the program either via closing the vindow or via the exit command.
+Exit the program either via closing the vindow or via the 'exit' command.

-If something should somehow go wrong either try the reset command or restart the program.
+If something should somehow go wrong either try the 'reset' command or restart the program.